 For lunch, we headed to Nick’s Fish House, an ultra-casual waterfront spot.
-Seated at our long wooden picnic table out on the open back porch, I feasted on the cream of crab soup, some of the best I’ve ever sampled, thick and rich and creamy and lumpy with meat.
+We sat at a long wooden picnic table out on the open back porch.
+I feasted on the cream of crab soup, some of the best I’ve ever sampled, thick and rich and lumpy with meat.

 My actual birthday began with a walk around Baltimore to check whether the statue of Christopher Columbus was still standing.
 It was.
 From there we went to Federal Hill Park to ensure that our flag was still there.
 It was.

 Then we loaded up the Jeep and headed for Hershey.
-Our first stop was Nissley Vineyards in Bainbridge, where the nice pourer was almost apologetic about having to charge us a tasting fee, explaining that too many people took too much advantage when tastings were complementary.
+Our first stop was Nissley Vineyards in Bainbridge.
+The nice pourer was almost apologetic about having to charge us a tasting fee, explaining that too many people took too much advantage when tastings were complimentary.
 We liked the sweet but light Black Raspberry enough to buy a bottle.

 But much of the fun of the place was following its binder full of wines along an independent tour of the property.
 I especially liked the ancient look of the lime kiln.